vipinpan/SmtpMailSender/README.md

 You will get the response in the form of json.
 In Postman in URL section just type "http://localhost:8080/smtpreq" and chose Post.
 Before doing all of this Start Spring boot server by typing "mvn spring-boot:run".
 Once it starts running on your local machine then you can post your request in Postman by using above given info.
-Body of request will look like this : {"host":"mailHost","username":"user@mailHost" , "password" : "pass", "vipinpandey75@gmail.com", "mailSubject":"Testing smtp mail sending." , "mailBody":"This is mail number 1." ,"attachFiles":"attachmentPath"}
+Body of request will look like this : {"host":"mailHost","username":"user@mailHost" , "password" : "pass", "recipientMailId": "vipinpandey75@gmail.com", "mailSubject":"Testing smtp mail sending." , "mailBody":"This is mail number 1." ,"attachFiles":"attachmentPath"}